spicykale/docs/source/Glossary/autoresponder.md

 You can set up an autoresponder with SendGrid, by utilizing the [Inbound Parse Webhook]({{root_url}}/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.html) and the [v3 Mail Send endpoint]({{root_url}}/API_Reference/Web_API_v3/Mail/index.html).
 {% endinfo %}

+Mavaca.com uses the Sendgrid Api to handle autoresponders from your dashboard without webhook or parsing.

 More information about autoresponders can be found [here](https://en.wikipedia.org/wiki/Autoresponder).